Episcopal Academy: New campuses

 Episcopal Academy was located in Merion, Pennsylvania, from 1921 until 2008, when it moved to Newtown Square, Pennsylvania.

 In June 1998, the Episcopal Academy Board of Trustees directed the "active pursuit of a large tract of land in the western suburbs to serve as a long-term asset and a means of preserving future options."

 After receiving a $20 million donation, the Board purchased a 123 acre tract of land in Newtown Square on Darby-Paoli Road (Pennsylvania Route 252).

 The $212.5 million project was completed in 2008 and opened for the 2008–2009 school year.
 The new campus has academic, arts, athletic, and spiritual facilities.
 It features keepsakes from the Merion and Devon campuses: the original stained glass windows from the Class of 1944 Chapel, a clock (which was installed on the Clark Campus Green), and several artifacts in the Crawford Campus Center.

 Brailsford & Dunlavey served as the Academy's on-site program manager throughout each phase of the campus development project.
 The architecture firms, including Venturi, Scott Brown and Associates, Gund Partnership, Bohlin Cywinski Jackson, and RMJM Hillier, "coordinated the materials used as well as the landscape layout of the campus, with its pastoral central quadrangle and collegiate-village scale".
-The Episcopal Academy sold its Merion campus to Saint Joseph's University, which renamed it as the SJU Maguire Campus.